All Episodes

 And then the U.S. Postal Service got more sophisticated about intercepting those packages.

-So they said, well, we'll just make our deals with the Mexican cartels and we'll bring them up through Mexico, which is that's what they've started to do.
+So they said, well, we'll just make our deals with the Mexican cartels and we'll bring them up through Mexico, which is what they've started to do.

 So they're bringing it across the border.

-Now, if we seal the border, that's going to be enormously helpful, but that's not going to solve the problem.
+Now, if we seal the border, that's going to be enormously helpful.

 They'll find other ways to get it into the country.

-What we have to do, Eric, is we have to go to the source, which is China and deal with it there.
+What we have to do, Eric, is we have to go to the source, which is China, and deal with it there.

 What do you think it would take?

-And I think Congressman Garcia spoke to this a little bit, but it is for somebody like me who's not a China expert, it seems, but based on what I've read and the reporting that we've done with the Government Accountability Institute, the reporting that we've done on our drill down podcast, which you can again listen to at the drill down.com.
+And I think Congressman Garcia spoke to this a little bit, but it is for somebody like me who's not a China expert, it seems, but based on what I've read and the reporting that we've done at the Government Accountability Institute, the reporting that we've done on our Drill Down podcast, which you can again listen to at thedrilldown.com, what I find concerning is that China seems to have so successfully leveraged the permanent political class, right?

 I mean, they have business deals with Hunter Biden.